shakin89/docker-scan-arm64/README.md

 Here you will find binaries for docker-scan compiled on a Debian 11 arm64 for raspberry pi 4.

+Download the pre-built binary and put it in ~/.docker/cli-plugin/ directory.

 If you want to build on your own you can follow the instructions.

 ## Build on your own